ghcpc10/photo-gallery/README.md

 ## Objective:

 1. Create an Angular Starter kit.
 With NodeJS and Gulp for building.
-2. Compare the difference among these 3 frameworks.
+2. Compare the difference between these 2 frameworks and the integration of both.
 3. Show the seamless path to upgrade apps from Angular 1 to Angular 2 using ngUpgrade